viniciuscg/dotfiles/README.md

 exec --no-startup-id setxkbmap br  # Change 'br' to your layout
 ```

-## 🛠️ Supported Distributions
+## Supported Distributions

 The installation script automatically detects and supports:
 - **Ubuntu/Debian** - Uses `apt`
 - **Arch Linux/Manjaro** - Uses `pacman`
 - **Fedora** - Uses `dnf`

-For other distributions, install dependencies manually and run the script.
+For other distributions, install the dependencies manually and run the script.
+You may encounter issues on systems other than Ubuntu, as they have not been tested.

 ## 📝 Notes